-Promega helps researchers plumb the depths of the life sciences.
-The company sells more than 2,000 products that allow scientists to conduct various experiments in gene, protein, and cellular research.
+Promega provides tools to help researchers delve into the life sciences.
+The company sells more than 3,500 products that allow scientists to conduct various experiments in gene, protein, and cellular research.
 Its offerings fall into more than two dozen categories, including DNA and RNA purification, genotype analysis, protein expression and analysis, and DNA sequencing.
 Promega has branches in 15 countries around the world.
 The firm sells its products directly and through about 50 distributors.
 Customers include academic, pharmaceutical, and clinical labs, as well as government agencies and energy and chemical companies.

-Promega Biosciences (PBI) combines research in chemistry and manufacturing to serve the scientific community.
-Promega BioSystems (PBS) designs and manufactures single-tube and microplate readers for fluorescent and luminescent biological assays.
+Manufacturing unit Promega Biosciences (PBI) combines research in chemistry and manufacturing to serve the scientific community, while Promega BioSystems (PBS) designs and manufactures single-tube and microplate readers for fluorescent and luminescent biological assays.
+Shanghai Promega Biological Products manufactures reagents and packaging for the Chinese market.

-Subsidiary Terso Solutions provides inventory management services to distributors, hospitals, laboratories, and manufacturers.
-The company's system uses radio-frequency identification (RFID) enabled cabinets, freezers, and refrigerators to help clients keep tabs on the whereabouts of sensitive inventory such as reagents, pharmaceuticals, and hazardous materials.
+Another unit, Terso Solutions provides inventory management services to distributors, hospitals, laboratories, and manufacturers.
+Its system uses radio frequency identification-enabled (RFID-enabled) cabinets, freezers, and refrigerators to help clients keep tabs on the whereabouts of sensitive inventory such as reagents, pharmaceuticals, and hazardous materials.
 RFID uses radio-wave communication technology to exchange data between a reader and an electronic tag attached to the item being tracked.
 The technology allows users to maintain close tabs on the supply management chain, usually via web-based applications, in effort to control costs.

 Sales and Marketing